-More specifically, given the formulation of Condition A provided in section 1.1, the present proposal consists in positing (the possibility of) a perspectival projection LogP in each spellout domain (TP, vP, DP with subject), which can host a silent logophoric operator.
-The intuition behind this is that each phase can be specified as being presented from some individual(s)'s perspective (and we will see in section 3.3 that this individual can indeed change from one phase to the next one).
-This logophoric operator is a syntactic head OP{LOG} that selects a silent logophoric pronoun prolog as subject and presupposes that its complement α is presented from the first-personal perspective of its subject (as will be specified in section 2).
+More specifically, given the formulation of Condition A provided in section 1.1, the present proposal consists in positing (the possibility of) a perspectival projection LogP in each spellout domain (TP, vP, DP and any other XP with subject), which can host a silent logophoric operator; the intuition behind this is that each phase can be specified as being presented from some individual(s)'s perspective (as will be detailed in section 3.3).
+This logophoric operator is a syntactic head OP{LOG} that selects a silent logophoric pronoun prolog as subject and requires that its complement α be presented from the first-personal perspective of its subject (as will be specified in section 2).